sacrosaunt/Zeus/README.md

 ## Quick Start
 - Clone this repository onto the target machine and move into the project root.
 - Run `python deploy.py`.
-The helper script builds all containers, starts Redis, the web server, and the inference worker, and downloads the `ltxv-2b-0.9.6-distilled` weights and matching pipeline config into `models/ltxv-2b-0.9.6-distilled/` from `Lightricks/LTX-Video` if they are missing.
+The helper script builds all containers, starts Redis, the web server, and the inference worker, and downloads the `ltxv-2b-0.9.6-distilled` weights into `models/ltxv-2b-0.9.6-distilled/` from `Lightricks/LTX-Video` if they are missing.
 The model sync may take a while depending on internet speed.
 - Monitor the console output.
 Once you see “Deployment complete.” the stack is up.
 You can confirm with `docker compose ps`.
 - Stream container logs with `docker compose logs -f`.